dgIbanez/dotfiles/tmux/tmux.md

 # Intalation and restoring guide
 ## Tmux 3.2a
+i've installed it using `sudo apt install tmux`
 1. Copy `.tmux.conf` to your home direcory
 2. Clone tpm(tmux plugin manager) repository
 ```bash